phonometrica/phonometrica/docs/intro/start.rst

 can use any valid regular expression supported by Phonometrica, including capturing parentheses.
 You can refer to the whole matched pattern or to any subgroup in subsequent fields, using either ``%%`` or the placeholders ``%1`` to ``%9``, respectively.

-The header of each column (except for the first one) is interpreted as a property category, and the corresponding cell for each file is interpreted as a category value.
-(Empty values are ignored.)
+By default, properties are assigned the type ``text``.
+You can add the suffixes ``.bool``, ``.num`` or ``.text`` to the category in the header line to indicate that the property is a Boolean, a number or a text string, respectively.
 In addition, there are two special fields for columns: ``%SOUND%`` and ``%DESCRIPTION%``. ``%SOUND%`` allows you to provide the full path of a sound file for an annotation.
-IF the sound file exists and the file is indeed an annotation, Phonometrica will bind the annotation to the sound; otherwise, the value will be dismissed. ``%DESCRIPTION%`` allows you to set the description of any file.
-Keep in mind that this field should not contain the character ``";"`` since it is used as a separator.
+If the sound file exists and the file is indeed an annotation, Phonometrica will bind the annotation to the sound; otherwise, the value will be dismissed. ``%DESCRIPTION%`` allows you to set the description field of a file.